Brennen-Hill/Brennen-Hill.github.io/_presentations/From-Emergence-to-Intention.md

 ---
 layout: page
 title: "From Emergence to Intention"
-description: "Presented at the NeurIPS Workshop on Optimization for Machine Learning
+description: Presented at the NeurIPS Workshop on Optimization for Machine Learning
 importance: 1
 img: assets/img/posters/From-Emergence-to-Intention.png
 category: NeurIPS